Clamp on ultrasonic flow meters

 Doppler technology is different in that it typically utilizes a single sensor head.
 The Doppler meter sensor head has both a signal generating and signal listening sensor in it.
 A Doppler meter relies on the reflection of the sound wave being produced.
 If there is flow, the sound wave is doppler shifted.
 An increase or decrease in the frequency is generated when there is flow.
 The rate of change in the frequency creates a velocity measurement.
 Similarly to transit time meters, the volumetric flow is calculated from the internal diameter of the pipe using the velocity measurement.
 Doppler meters work best with aerated or dirty liquids for the sound wave to bounce off of.

-We’ve created a short and simple questionnaire here to guide you to the best meter we can offer for your specific application.
+We’ve created a short and simple questionnaire to guide you to the best clamp on flow meter we can offer for your specific application.